Holy Smokes, This Southwestern Desert Looks Like a Dr. Seuss Book

-Like the Wave and the Second Wave, this site is located within Coyote Buttes North.
-Melody Arch and the Grotto sounds a bit like an indie folk band, but the arch itself in fact named for Melody Thomas, the photographer responsible for popularizing it.
+Like the Wave and the subsequent Second Wave, this site is located within Coyote Buttes North.
+Melody Arch and the Grotto sounds a bit like an indie folk band, but the arch is actually named after Melody Thomas, the photographer responsible for putting it on the proverbial map.

-Another icon in the same Coyote Buttes North area, the Alcove lies just 20 feet or so below Melody Arch, but you’d never know it from above.
+Another icon in the Coyote Buttes North area, the Alcove lies just 20 feet or so below Melody Arch, but you’d never know it from above.
 If you find it, congratulations, because not everyone does.
-To access it, find Melody Arch first -- then eyeball about 100 feet southeast and aim there.
-If you hike in from Wire Pass, you can complete an 8-mile loop that’ll take you through the Wave, Second Wave, Melody Arch, and the Alcove.
-Keep an eye out for those dino tracks!
+To access it, locate Melody Arch first, then eyeball about 100 feet southeast and aim your boots thataway.
+If you hike in from Wire Pass, you can complete an eight-mile loop that’ll take you through the Wave, Second Wave, Melody Arch, and the Alcove—not a terrible way to spend an afternoon.

-And when you're walking around, if you've got a sharp eye you might also spot remnants of ancient plant life at the base of various sand dunes.
-“When people are looking [for tracks], most living things will have been preserved toward the bottom of the dune, where it starts to get flatter,” Chan said.
+While you're wandering make sure to drop your head from time to time—if you've got a sharp eye, you might also spot remnants of ancient plant life at the base of various sand dunes.
+“When people are looking [for tracks], most living things will have been preserved toward the bottom of the dune, where it starts to get flatter,” Chan says.
 “You can kind of think of a sand dune as a field.
 Let’s say it starts raining, and water starts accumulating in the low areas; so those low areas are typically where there was more moisture, and therefore more organisms, and there’s not much sand moving directly on top of it.”

 Coyote Buttes South

 Wanna hike through here?
-You should, yes -- if you’re at least reasonably confident in your fitness and ability to read a map, as this region facilitates exceptional hiking but contains no actual hiking trails.
-You’ll need a permit for this area as well, so don’t sleep on that application.
-The BLM allows 20 people to hike through each day; you can check out their guide to crossing the region here.
-You’ll need to bring your own water.
+Go for it, as long as you’re confident in your fitness and ability to read a map.
+This region facilitates exceptional hiking but contains no actual designated trails.
+You’ll need a permit to enter this area as well, so don’t sleep on that application.
+The BLM allows 20 people to hike through each day—check out their guide to crossing the region here.
+And don't forget to bring plenty of water.

-The group of sandstone domes known as White Pocket is the most iconic feature of the Paria Plateau, a few miles southeast of Coyote Buttes North and The Wave.
-It encompasses about 1 square mile, and stands apart because the rocks here are not Vermilion -- they’re a shining whitish gray.
+The group of sandstone domes known as White Pocket is the most iconic feature of the Paria Plateau, which lurks a few miles southeast of Coyote Buttes North and The Wave.
+It encompasses about one-square-mile, and stands apart because the rocks here are not Vermilion—they’re a sparkling whitish gray.
 You don’t need a permit to hike in, but there are no marked trails here, either.

-This famed slot canyon runs through the northern section of Vermilion Cliffs National Monument -- inside Coyote Buttes South.
-Paria is Paiute for "muddy water," and Paria Canyon follows the Paria River.
-Petroglyphs abound -- make sure not to touch or otherwise deface in any way.
-Major geological formations within the canyon are Moenkopi Formation, Chinle Formation, Moenave Formation, Kayenta Formation, and Carmel Formation.
+This famed slot canyon runs through the northern section of Vermilion Cliffs National Monument inside Coyote Buttes South.
+Paria is Paiute for "muddy water," as Paria Canyon follows the Paria River.
+Petroglyphs abound—make sure not to touch or otherwise deface them in any way.
+Major geological features within the canyon include Moenkopi Formation, Chinle Formation, Moenave Formation, Kayenta Formation, and Carmel Formation.
 You’ll need a permit for overnight trips.
-If you’re ready to double down on your Vermilion Cliffs adventure, you can extend your Paria Canyon hike right into ...

-Technically this spot is slightly over the border into Grand Staircase-Escalante National Monument, but it’s literally right there and too fun not to mention.
+Technically this spot is slightly over the border of the Grand Staircase-Escalante National Monument, but it’s literally right there and way too fun not to mention.
 You can tackle the hoodoos in an easy 1.5-mile hike.
-And throughout your Vermilion Cliffs exploration, allow yourself the joy of getting excited about exploring -- in a responsible, non-destructive way -- your unmarked surroundings.
+And throughout your Vermilion Cliffs exploration, allow yourself the joy of getting excited about witnessing—in a responsible, non-destructive way, of course—such mind-blowing surroundings.

 “There’s this serendipity of exploring, maybe stumbling on things that indicate evidence of past life.
-It might be anything -- root structures, small little burrows of organisms, kind of wormy-looking,” Chan said.
+It might be anything—root structures, small little burrows of organisms, kind of wormy-looking,” Chan says sagely.
 “You get that sense of discovery, that sense of wonder.”